TotalMiner/totalminer.github.io/cs/terrain2.md

 ## Overview

-This guide will show how to implement modded terrain generation by implementing 'ITMTerrainGenerator' from scratch.
+This guide will show how to implement modded terrain generation by implementing `ITMTerrainGenerator` from scratch.

 Open `ModNameTerrainGen.cs` that was created in the [Terrain Gen Setup Guide](terrain.md).